avk/avk.github.io/_case_studies/secure-reader-threading.md

 ## Overview

-Virtru's Secure Reader (SR) is a web app that allows reading and replying to encrypted email.
-Since SR displays only one message at a time, following an encrypted email conversation involves jumping back and forth between two apps—your email client and SR—to read more than one message.
+Virtru's Secure Reader (<abbr title="Secure Reader">SR</abbr>) is a web app that allows reading and replying to encrypted email.
+Since <abbr title="Secure Reader">SR</abbr> displays only one message at a time, following an encrypted email conversation involves jumping back and forth between two apps—your email client and <abbr title="Secure Reader">SR</abbr>—to read more than one message.
 Virtru customers (and their email recipients) need to see all encrypted emails in a thread with minimal friction in a performant way, even for long threads.

 ## Skills Used